knightsUCF/CarRacing/Log.md

+# N + 1 Level Generation

+So we are generating one level ahead of the player, and this is very simple to do since we are only moving forward.
+This is good practice also for creating a procedurally generated explorable 360 universe, such as a space sim.
+The nice thing about procedural generation is that we can truly generate infinite worlds, which is something very attractive to the player.
+And the process is not especially difficult, just figuring out how to do things for the first time.

 # Monetization

 The monetization might slip 50 / 50, with 50 for rewarded video ads, (give in game reward of some sort like Crossy Road, just use their formula)